Eczema (Atopic Dermatitis)

 On a hot day, it may be tempting to share your ice cream cone with your dog.
 But if your dog could, it would thank you for not doing so.
 Milk and milk-based products can cause diarrhea and other digestive upset as well as set up food allergies (which often manifest as itchiness).

-Dogs should not eat macadamia nuts or foods containing macadamia nuts because they can be fatal.
-As few as six raw or roasted macadamia nuts can make a dog ill.
+Dogs shouldn't eat macadamia nuts or foods with them because they can be fatal.
+As few as six raw or roasted macadamias can make them ill.
 Symptoms of poisoning include muscle tremors, weakness or paralysis of the hindquarters, vomiting, elevated body temperature, and rapid heart rate.
 Eating chocolate with the nuts will make symptoms worse, possibly leading to death.

 Candy and Gum

 Most people know that chocolate is bad for dogs.
-The toxic agent in chocolate is theobromine.
-It's in all kinds of chocolate, even white chocolate.
+The toxic part is theobromine.
+It's in all kinds of chocolate, even white.
 The most dangerous kinds, though, are dark chocolate, chocolate mulch, and unsweetened baking chocolate.
-Eating chocolate, even just licking the icing bowl, can cause a dog to vomit, have diarrhea, and be excessively thirsty.
+Eating it, even just licking the icing bowl, can cause a dog to vomit, have diarrhea, and be excessively thirsty.
 It can also cause abnormal heart rhythm, tremors, seizures, and death.

 Fat Trimmings and Bones

-Table scraps often contain meat fat that a human didn't eat and bones.
+Table scraps often contain meat fat that a human didn't eat as well as bones.
 Both are dangerous for dogs.
-Fat trimmed from meat, both cooked and uncooked, can cause pancreatitis in dogs.
-And, although it seems natural to give a dog a bone, a dog can choke on it.
+Fat trimmed from meat, both cooked and uncooked, can cause pancreatitis.
+And, although it seems natural to give a dog a bone, he can choke on it.
 Bones can also splinter and cause an obstruction or lacerations of your dog's digestive system.
 It's best to just forget about the doggie bag.

 Persimmons, Peaches and Plums